aryanmishra108/sparse-attention-task/WRITEUP.md

 ## 7. Limitations

 There are several limitations to this experiment.
 The benchmark is a local CPU measurement rather than a production GPU sparse-attention kernel benchmark.
 The GPT is deliberately small, so the quality results should not be generalized to large language models.
 The sparse implementations are also not equivalent to a highly optimized library kernel: Python/PyTorch indexing overhead can dominate at smaller sequence lengths.

-The point of the project was therefore to make the tradeoff visible and measurable from first principles rather than to claim a universal speedup for sparse attention.